Sponsored by Roz and Charles Stuzin & Rhoda Herrick

 How far would you go to get into the college of your choice?
 When brilliant, ambitious twin sisters L and M realize that perfect academics and superb extracurricular activities aren’t enough to get into their dream college, they decide to take matters into their own hands.
 Peerless is a comedy … until it isn’t.

 Sponsored in part by Dr. Art and Terry Wasser

 Music and Lyrics by Joe Iconis; Book by Joe Iconis, Lance Rubin, and Jason SweetTooth Williams

 Directed by Leah C. Gardiner

-Starring Annie Golden, this exciting new musical is inspired by the Blaxploitation movies of the 1970’s (think Shaft), and follows 60-year-old unemployed actor Annie as she’s asked to become a bounty hunter and capture a South American drug lord.
-With a score rich with R&B and Funk (and a splash of 80’s Rock ‘n’ Roll), the musical follows a woman of a certain age as she tries to find the inner-strength she needs to save theater itself and realize her true badass identity.
-Pure unadulterated fun!
+Inspired by the Blaxploitation movies of 1970s (think SHAFT), this exciting new musical follows 60-ish-year-old, unemployed actor Annie (starring Annie Golden as herself) as she’s asked to become a bounty hunter and capture a South American drug lord.
+With a score rich with R&B and Funk (and a splash of ‘80s Rock ‘n’ Roll), the musical follows a woman of a certain age as she tries to find the inner strength she needs to save theatre and realize her true badass identity.
+Pure, unadulterated fun.